Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-A: Roughly speaking, if the value is of an integral type and the variable is of an `unsigned` type, the extra bits are thrown aways if the variable has a `signed` type, the result is implementation-defined.
+A: Roughly speaking, if the value is of an integral type and the variable is of an `unsigned` type, the extra bits are thrown away if the variable has a `signed` type, the result is implementation-defined.
 Assigning a floating-point number to a variable—integer or floating—that’s too small to hold it produces undefined behavior: anything can happen, including program termination.

 </div>
 <!-- END: div -->